vindarel/common-lisp-course-in-videos/README.md

 intergallactic_llama, January 2025 (reddit)

+> I can vouch for the Udemy course.
+From the very first lesson, just firing up the REPL and Emacs/SLIME I was taught something new.
+It's a great course.

+fuzzmonkey35, January 2025 (reddit)

 > I have done some preliminary Common Lisp exploration prior to this course but had a lot of questions regarding practical use and development workflows.
 This course was amazing for this!
 I learned a lot of useful techniques for actually writing the code in Emacs, as well as conversational explanations of concepts that had previously confused me in text-heavy resources.
 Please keep up the good work and continue with this line of topics, it is well worth the price!

 Preston, October 2024